-- Hostel Prices: There are an abundance of hostels in Vegas starting at $18 per night.
+- Hostel Prices: There is an abundance of hostels in Vegas starting at $15 per night.
 However, they are usually far from the strip and you’ll need to have a car to get around.
+A private single room in these hostels will cost around $25-30 USD.

-- Budget Hotel Prices: There are plenty of budget hotels and casinos (think Circus Circus) located on the strip and slightly further afield with prices start from around $25 per night.
+- Budget Hotel Prices: There are plenty of budget hotels and casinos (think Circus Circus) located on the strip and slightly further afield with prices start from around $30 per night, or closer to $50 on the strip.
 Many of the nicer strip hotels start at around $80 per night with more luxurious hotels like the Bellagio, Venetian, or Aria starting at $150 per night.
 However, casinos offer tons of cheap room rates to get you into their casinos.
 There is always a deal being offered online.

 Top Things to Do